swe-students-fall2025/3-python-package-team_riptide/README.md

 PyPI: https://pypi.org/project/joytide/

 # joytide
-joytide is a small python package with random fun helpers to help me de-stress after hours of serious coding. each function can be visually changed with different inputs. the main way to use it is the **CLI**.
+joytide is a small python package with random fun helpers to help de-stress after hours of serious coding. each function can be visually changed with different inputs. the main way to use it is the **CLI**.

 **team members**
 - [Saud Alsheddy](https://github.com/Saud-Al5)